Ariif0/ESPIDF-WiFi-Configuration/README.md

 ### 📖 Description

-This project is an advanced ESP32 firmware for managing Wi-Fi connectivity using the ESP-IDF framework and FreeRTOS.
+This project is an advanced ESP32 firmware for managing Wi-Fi connectivity using the ESP-IDF framework.
 It provides a web-based provisioning interface to configure Wi-Fi credentials, which are persistently stored using Non-Volatile Storage (NVS).
 The web assets are served from a dedicated LittleFS partition.
 The firmware is designed with a modular, object-oriented architecture for excellent scalability and maintainability.

 ### ✨ Showcase